libremfg/rhize-docs/content/use-cases/track-and-trace.md

 {{< notice >}}
 :memo:
-The focus here is modelling and querying.
+The focus here is modeling and querying.
 For a high-level overview of how track-and-trace data may enter the Rhize data hub, read the guide to [Electronic batch records]({{< relref "/use-cases/ebr" >}}).
 {{< /notice >}}